adipolak/adipolak-blog/content/About.md

-I am a Sr. Software Engineer and Developer Advocate in the Azure Engineering organization at Microsoft.

-My work focuses on distributed systems, big data analysis, and machine learning pipelines.
+I worked at many companies at the intersection of distributed systems, big data analysis, and machine learning pipelines.
+Today, I am a Director at Confluent, focusing on Data Streaming and GenAI/ML capabilities.

-In my advocacy work, I bring my vast industry research & engineering experience to bear in educating and helping teams design, architect, and build cost-effective software and infrastructure solutions that emphasize scalability, team expertise, and business goals.

-I am a frequent presenter at world-wide industry conferences and O’Reilly courses instructor.
+I am a frequent presenter at worldwide industry conferences and an O'Reilly book author and course instructor.
 I mentor and volunteer with underrepresented tech communities to help them find tech jobs and continue growing their career.

-When I'm not building Machine Learning Pipelines or thinking up new software architecture, you can find me hiking and camping in nature.
+When I'm not building Machine Learning Pipelines or thinking up new software architecture, You can find me hiking and camping in the countryside.

 Opinions are my own.